iauns/cpm/README.md

 ```

 And you're done.
 You will be able to start using CPM modules right away by
-adding the following snippet the the CPM Modules section of your
+adding the following snippet to the CPM Modules section of your
 CMakeLists.txt:

 ```cmake